polybase/example-nft-metadata/README.md

 ## Creating ERC-721 token

-Open a terminal and create a directory for your creating your ERC-721 token.
+Open a terminal and make a directory for creating your ERC-721 token.

 ```shell
 mkdir nftMetadata